OPALX-project/OPALX-project.github.io/OPALReleaseNotes.md

 **OPAL 1.6.0**
 This is a special developer release with binaries, because 1.6.0 will the last public release before starting the 2.0.0 with many new features.

-Solved issues concerned by the user in 1.6.0 are
+Solved issues concerned by users 1.6.0 are

 * Issue #7
 * Issue #14